bugsnag/bugsnag-psr-logger/README.md

 The Bugsnag PHP PSR Logger provides a standard interface to logging to Bugsnag.

+## Documentation

+See our main PHP repo for all information regarding usage at https://github.com/bugsnag/bugsnag-php.

 ## Contributing

 All contributors are welcome!
 For information on how to build, test